determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

  Slurm Known Issues
 ********************

--  Jobs may fail to submit with Slurm version 22.05.5 through at least 22.05.8 with the message ``error: Unable to allocate resources: Requested node configuration is not available``.
+-  Jobs may fail to submit with Slurm version 22.05.5 through 22.05.8 with the message ``error:

-   Until `Slurm Bug 15857 <https://bugs.schedmd.com/show_bug.cgi?id=15857>`__ has been resolved, consider using Slurm 22.05.4.
+   Unable to allocate resources: Requested node configuration is not available``.

+   Slurm 22.05.5 through 22.05.8 are not supported due to `Slurm Bug 15857
+   <https://bugs.schedmd.com/show_bug.cgi?id=15857>`__.
+The bug was addressed in 22.05.09 or
+   23.02.00.

 -  A Determined experiment remains ``QUEUEUED`` for an extended period of time: